Skip to main content

 It's bound by Bourbon vanilla and raw Criollo cacao butter, enveloped in Hautes Corbières honey harvested by Emma Cowley (Nature & Progrès beekeeper) — macadamia, ashwagandha, silk lucuma, coconut milk complete the formula.

-When you eat this bar, you are literally ingesting organized light — the same light that made every breath on this planet possible.
+When we eat this bar, we are literally ingesting organized light — the same light that made every breath on this planet possible.
 This is not a metaphor.
 It's biochemistry.